LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

    :alt: Animation showing the agent navigating the maze to the waypoint.

    Agent successfully navigating the JCATS maze to reach the target.

+*This work was performed under the auspices of the U.S. Department of Energy by* *Lawrence Livermore National Laboratory under contract DE-AC52-07NA27344.
+Lawrence* *Livermore National Security, LLC*

+*Content has been reformatted from its original presentation LLNL-PRES-851032.*